Site-decorated model for unconventional frustrated magnets: Ultranarrow phase crossover and two-dimensional spin reversal transition: Introduction

-Using the Ising model, I demonstrate exactly that the site-decorated ferrimagnet exhibits an HIHF-driven UNPC at a fixed finite temperature in one dimension.
-Furthermore, while the two- and three-dimensional (2D and 3D) site-decorated Ising models in an external magnetic field remain unsolved, I rigorously reveal a HIHF-driven spin reversal transition.
-This spin reversal can be induced by a slight change in temperature or magnetic field, even in the weak-field limit, suggesting a new pathway for energy-efficient applications in data storage and processing.
-Implications for material and device design, particularly in mixed $d$-$f$ compounds~\cite{Kim_NM_22_review_ferri,Ramirez_25_SmMn2Ge2}, are also discussed.
-These findings establish site decoration as a novel and viable framework for exploring unique physical properties in unconventional frustrated magnets.
+Here, we further point out that since conventional geometric frustration is unnecessary for the ice-fire--driven UNPC, bond decoration itself is also unnecessary; without being limited by bond decoration, an even simpler minimal model may emerge.
+The purpose of this paper is to introduce site decoration as an alternative paradigm for exotic phases, phase transitions, and UNPC, where additional spins are placed on lattice sites rather than bonds, thereby completely eliminating conventional geometric frustration [Figs.~\ref{Fig:structure}(b) and \ref{Fig:structure}(d)].
+Now frustration comes from the interesting local competition between an external field and the local AFM coupling.
+The site (vertex) decoration was briefly mentioned in a seminal study of the bond decoration and the star-triangle transformation of Ising models~\cite{Fisher_PR_59_Ising_transform}, yet to our knowledge, its role in spin frustration has not been explored.
+Using the Ising model, we demonstrate exactly that the site-decorated ferrimagnet exhibits an half-ice, half-fire--driven UNPC at a fixed finite temperature in 1D---while the crossover width narrowed exponentially as $J$ increases to facilitate the collective behavior.
+Furthermore, while the 2D and three-dimensional (3D) site-decorated Ising models in an external magnetic field remain unsolved exactly, we rigorously reveal an half-ice, half-fire--driven spin-reversal transition.
+This spin reversal can be induced by a slight change in temperature or the magnitude of the external magnetic field (without changing its direction), even in the weak-field limit, suggesting a pathway for energy-efficient applications in data storage and processing.
+These findings establish site decoration as a viable framework for faster exploration of unique physical properties in unconventional frustrated magnets than bond decoration.
+Moreover, the geometric compatibility of site and bond decorations significantly expands the potential for functional materials design.